-We pick one vertical.
-We embed with the people who do the work.
-We learn the workflow that actually happens, not the one on the org chart.
-Then we build the AI product that fixes the pain — and we operate it so the client never has to.
+We research many.
+We pick one.
+We embed with the people who do the work, learn the workflow that actually happens (not the one on the org chart), and build the AI product that fixes the pain — then we operate it so the client never has to.

-The discipline is choosing one industry at a time, going deep enough to build something the industry actually needs, and staying long enough to operate it as a recurring service.
+The discipline is in the sequencing: research across the Indonesian economy, ship one vertical at a time, go deep enough to build something the industry actually needs, and stay long enough to operate it as a recurring service.
 Heliodoron isn't a horizontal platform.
 It isn't a consultancy.
-It's a studio that ships products into industries, one at a time, and keeps shipping.
+It's a studio that researches widely and ships narrowly — one vertical at a time, with the next already on the bench.

 The studio runs on a shared engineering stack.
 Each vertical product we ship inherits it.
 Each new product hardens it for the next.